Park Chung Hee: Military

+Government of Park Chung Hee

+Choi Tu-son Cabinet

+Park launched his first cabinet at the presidential inauguration on December 17, 1963.
+The cabinet was headed by Choi Tu-son, a critic of Park who was nominated for the premiership a few days earlier in accordance with Park's policy of embracement.
+The life of this cabinet was swift, as it resigned in May 1964 due to opposition protests against a treaty with Japan.

+It's the first South Korean cabinet to appoint a Deputy Prime Minister.

 Death

 Final years

 Although the growth of the South Korean economy had secured a high level of support for Park's presidency in the 1960s, that support began to fade after economic growth started slowing in the early 1970s.
 Many South Koreans were becoming unhappy with his autocratic rule, his security services and the restrictions placed on personal freedoms.
 While Park had legitimised his administration, using the provisions laid down in the state of emergency laws dating back to the Korean War, he also failed to address the constitutional guarantees of freedom of speech and the press.
 Furthermore, the security service, the KCIA, retained broad powers of arrest and detention; many of Park's opponents were held without trial and frequently tortured.
 Eventually demonstrations against the Yushin system erupted throughout the country as Park's unpopularity began to rise.

-These demonstrations came to a decisive moment on 16 October 1979, when a student group calling for the end of dictatorship and the Yushin system began at Busan National University.
+These demonstrations came to a decisive moment on October 16, 1979, when student groups calling for the end of dictatorship and the Yushin system began at Busan National University.
 The action, which was part of the "Pu-Ma" struggle (named for the Pusan and Masan areas), soon moved into the streets of the city where students and riot police fought all day.
 By evening, up to 50,000 people had gathered in front of Busan city hall.
 Over the next two days several public offices were attacked and around 400 protesters were arrested.
-On 18 October, Park's government declared martial law in Busan.
+On October 18, Park's government declared martial law in Busan.
 On the same day protests spread to Kyungnam University in Masan.
 Up to 10,000 people, mostly students and workers, joined the demonstrations against Park's Yushin System.
 Violence quickly escalated with attacks being launched at police stations and city offices of the ruling party.
 By nightfall a citywide curfew was put into place in Masan.